tanghyd/spiir/CONTRIBUTING.md

 recommend creating a virtual environment with the packages specified in the `docs/requirements.txt` file.

+### Hosting Documentation with GitHub Pages

 The `make docs` target will run a series of commands that auto-generate .rst files from the package using `sphinx-apidoc`, render the documentation as HTML files, and prepare them for hosting.
 After being built, the repository changes can be committed and pushed to GitHub where the documentation will be hosted via GitHub Pages.
-The GitHub Actions script in `.github/workflows/sphinx.yaml` will automatically push to the source files in `docs/build/html` to a stand-alone branch called `gh-pages` for hosting the HTML.
+The GitHub Actions script in `.github/workflows/sphinx.yaml` will automatically run `make docs` for you and move the rendered HTML files from `docs/build/html` to the root directory of a stand-alone branch called `gh-pages` for hosting the documentation.

 For more information, see the [Sphinx GitHub Pages Deployment Tutorial][] from Sphinx.

 <!-- # References -->